-In addition to CAT, Johnny has trained in:
+In addition to CAT, I have has trained in:

 Clinical coordinator at headspace National Office: part of leadership team creating headspace, Australia’s first online youth mental health services